jamescommons/rowhammer/rowhammer.md

 need to do is periodically read from a row (although we don't actually need to do anything with the data).
 The act of discharging and recharging the capacitors is a sufficient enough to mitigate this complication.
-As long as we refresh a row at least every 64 milliseconds, we can be reasonable sure that no data is lost.
+As long as we refresh a row at least every 64 milliseconds, we can be reasonably sure that no data is lost.
 By the way, this refresh process is what makes DRAM dynamic.
 Other types of memory, such as static random access memory, do not have this same problem.

 ## Disturbance errors

-A disturbance error referes to an unwanted interaction between two unrelated circuit components in memory which can lead to flipped bits \[1\].
+A disturbance error refers to an unwanted interaction between two unrelated circuit components in memory which can lead to flipped bits \[1\].
 There are many mechanisms for disturbance errors, but fundamentally, they are all possible due to the close physical proximity of circuit elements in DRAM.
 One possible explanation is called capacitive